rails/rails/guides/source/debugging_rails_applications.md

 Title: Rails debugging guide
 ```

-### +inspect+
+### `inspect`

-Another useful method for displaying object values is +inspect+, especially when working with arrays or hashes.
+Another useful method for displaying object values is `inspect`, especially when working with arrays or hashes.
 This will print the object value as a string.
 For example:

 ```html
 <%= [1, 2, 3, 4, 5].inspect %>